freakmaxi/kertish-dos/manager-node/README.md

-# Kertish DFS Manager Node
+# Kertish DOS Manager Node

-Manager node is responsible to orchestrate Kertish-dfs farm.
+Manager node is responsible to orchestrate Kertish-dos farm.
 Default bind endpoint port is `:9400`

 Manager node keep the index of files in Redis dss and cluster information in mongo db.
 Locking-center will use to keep